 During the year ended December 31, 2008, the Company received an additional payment from IBM of \$37.3 million per Amendment No. 1.
-This payment, less the cost of technical enablements, has been recorded in the Alliance agreement liability in the accompanying consolidated balance sheet as of December 31, 2010.
+As of December 31, 2011, all the technical enablement costs related to this payment have been fulfilled.
 This amount represents a prepayment of funding for technical enablement milestones and incentive payments to be earned under the Alliance and related agreements and, accordingly, a portion of this payment is subject to refund by the Company to IBM under certain circumstances.
-As of December 31, 2010, \$20.7 million is refundable subject to achievement of future milestones.
-No additional payments were received in 2009 and 2010 relating to Amendment No. 1 of this agreement.
+As of December 31, 2011, \$20.7 million is refundable subject to achievement of certain minimum sales targets through December 16, 2013.
+No additional payments were received in 2010 and 2011 relating to Amendment No. 1 of this agreement.